 - Discover the requirements to conduct research in each lab.

 - Arrange a meeting with a faculty member in whose work you may have interest.
 (You may want to schedule multiple meetings with different faculty members.
 It is okay to have more than one such meeting - just tell the faculty member that you are interested in doing research, and that you are looking into several different groups.)

 - During the meeting, you will want to learn about the research that is being done, what types of projects they have for undergraduates, expectations that the faculty member may have of his/her undergraduate students (i.e. hours, semesters), etc.

 - Talk with a couple of that advisor's students.
 Do they like their work?
 What is the group "atmosphere" like?
 Ask any other questions/raise other concerns that you may have.

 - Select a research advisor.
-Enrollment in undergraduate research does require a permission, which you get from the Student Services Office once the faculty member has approved you to work in their research laboratory.
+Enrollment in undergraduate research requires special permission, which you get from the Student Services Office once the faculty member has approved you to work in their research laboratory.